 standard.
 The Company has also demonstrated why, given the increased business risk caused by enactment of Washington’s Energy Independent Act (EIA) and Greenhouse Gas Emissions Performance Standard (EPS), a PCAM without a deadband and sharing bands is reasonable.
-While none of the parties support adoption of a PCAM for PacifiCorp, none squarely address the Company’s evidence of NPC under-recovery, variability, and symmetrical risk distribution that support sits PCAM proposal.
+While none of the parties support adoption of a PCAM for PacifiCorp, none squarely address the Company’s evidence of NPC under-recovery, variability, and symmetrical risk distribution that supports its PCAM proposal.
 Based upon this evidence, the Commission should adopt PacifiCorp’s PCAM as proposed.

 UPDATED RECOMMENDATION FOR NET POWER COST